mdamaceno/sport_score/README.md

 # Sport Score

-Sport Score is an API to simulate matches between two football (the real one) teams, compute theis scores and send notification to a user (email, sms, whatever).
+Sport Score is an API to simulate matches between two football (the real one) teams, compute their scores and send notification to a user (email, sms, whatever).

 # Requirements